Quince cheese: Regional variations

+In Brazil, a dessert known as Romeu e Julieta is made with Goiabada, guava paste with a similar consistency to quince cheese, and cheese.
+In May 2022, a variety of quince cheese known as Marmelada de Santa Luzia was recognized as an Immaterial Cultural Heritage of the Brazilian state of Goiás.

+In the Philippines, it is known as membrilyo and is generally made from guava.
+It is usually served as a dessert during the Christmas Eve dinner (noche buena).

 In French "quince paste" or pâte de coing is part of the Provence Christmas traditions and part of the thirteen desserts, which are the traditional dessert foods used in celebrating Christmas in the French region of Provence.
+In the city of Orléans, the cotignac is a speciality since middle age.

 In Serbia, especially Vojvodina, all of Hungary, and continental Croatia, i.e., Slavonija quince cheese is an often prepared sweet and is named kitn(i)kes, derived from German "Quittenkäse".

 Quince cheese, a New England specialty of the 18th century, required all-day boiling to achieve a solidified state, similar to the French cotignac.

 In Hungary, quince cheese is called birsalmasajt, and is prepared with small amounts of lemon zest, cinnamon or cloves and often with peeled walnut inside.
 Péter Melius Juhász, the Hungarian botanist, mentioned quince cheese as early as 1578 as a fruit preparation with medical benefits.

 In Vojvodina, it is sometimes prepared with addition of finely grated walnut, hazelnut or pumpkin seeds.
 Sometimes a certain amount of sugar would be replaced by an equal amount of linden honey.